ektrah/libsodium-core/README.md

 ## Requirements & Versions

-This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled against libsodium v0.4.3.
+This library can be built in Visual Studio 2010 and MonoDevelop 3.x, and targets .NET 4.0; it is compiled against libsodium v0.4.3.

 ## Notes